darden1/python-predictionprice/README.md

 ```

 ### Usage:
-- An exampel of auto trading bot has already prepared.
+- An example of auto trading bot has already prepared.
 - This bot execute followings one time a day.
   - Back test.
   - Prediction of rise or fall of the virtual currency tomorrow price.